 Cavities that are left untreated can lead to serious oral health problems, such as infection or tooth loss.
 That is why it is important to know your options and take action.
-We here at Abigail Rollins, DMD, PC are happy to provide information about treatment, help restore your tooth, and prevent further damage.
+We here at Fairmount Dental Center are happy to provide information about treatment, help restore your tooth, and prevent further damage.

 Most cavities are treated through the use of dental fillings.
 The process is fairly simple.
 The dentist will remove the decayed tooth material and then clean the area.
 Once the area is clean, we will fill it with the proper materials to help protect and prevent against bacteria that can cause decay.